Premises Liability Lawyer in Miami

 Slips and falls are the most common cause of injury in public places including stores, malls, and supermarkets.
 Each year, thousands of people in Florida slip and fall due to business owner’s failure to properly maintain and/or clean floors and carpeting.
 While slip and fall accident cases may seem clear and straightforward, they are not.
 Because there are so many slip and fall accidents, businesses have become skilled in defending them.
-At the Flanagan Law Firm, we are familiar with slip-and-fall defenses and know how to overcome them.
+We are familiar with slip-and-fall defenses and know how to overcome them.

 What Do You Need to Prove in your Slip and Fall Case?

 A business and its employees have a responsibility to use reasonable care under the circumstances to provide you and your family with a safe environment free from dangerous conditions.
 This means that to prove your case you must show that the business negligently or intentionally did not provide a reasonably safe environment, that this failure caused you to slip and fall, and that you suffered injury because of the slip and fall.